What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 Activity 2: The Squared Number Race

 Create flashcards with numbers on one side and their squared values on the opposite.
 Time your self seeing how fast you could undergo the deck.
-Many students using a web math tutoring platform find that digital flashcards with instantaneous feedback help them learn even quicker.
+Many students using an online math tutoring platform find that digital flashcards with instantaneous feedback help them learn even quicker.

 Activity 3: Area Detective